punyavashist/dotfiles/README.md

 A slight variation of the above command that first `cd`'s to `~/.dotfiles` and then lets me search through contents of it to quickly edit and modify my config with neovim.

 ## Inspiring dotfiles
-These are dotfiles I got many ideas from and really liked.
+These are dotfiles I got many ideas from and liked.
 - [caarlos0](https://github.com/caarlos0/dotfiles)
 - [wangsongiam](https://github.com/wangsongiam/dotfiles)